Measuring Progress: Jail Trends in SJC Sites

 Note: this page renders multiple data visualizations and is best viewed on a desktop device.

-Jail trends from Safety and Justice Challenge (SJC) sites across the country show that it’s possible to successfully reduce the misuse and overuse of jails.
-This tool, created by the CUNY Institute for State & Local Governance (ISLG) from data provided by SJC sites, allows users to measure progress achieved by the SJC and explore how jail population trends have changed since implementation.
+Jail trends from Safety and Justice Challenge (SJC) cities and counties across the country show that it’s possible to successfully reduce the misuse and overuse of jails.
+This tool, created by the CUNY Institute for State & Local Governance (ISLG), allows users to measure progress achieved by the SJC and explore how jail population trends have changed since implementation.

 Explore the different trends in jail populations across SJC sites below: